-I found this statement a bit curious as I consider S&OP to be the longest range planning that exists.
-But if we put that off to the side for a moment, they talk about the MAPA which the paper calls the Multiple Aggregation Prediction Algorithm.
+I found this statement a bit curious as I consider S&OP to be the longest range of planning that exists.
+But if we put that off to the side for a moment, they talk about the MAPA, which the paper calls the Multiple Aggregation Prediction Algorithm.
 This is the structured process of going through the steps of aggregation, forecast, and combination.

 This is the performance of temporal aggregation at the following levels of aggregation:

 - Yearly Data -> Then Model Selection

 “Combining multiple temporal aggregation levels (thus capturing both high and low frequency components) leads to more accurate forecasts for both short and (especially) long horizons.”

 Here we have the differential aggregation depending upon the frequency/velocity of the product location combination.
 This brought up a question that I received after the last article:

 High Volume Items

 “One question I have for you is what are your thoughts on the possibility of using your findings but allowing for high volume items (candy bars, water, cigarettes) to utilize low level forecasting (weekly, daily) and low volume items (spare parts, cosmetics, blood pressure meters) to utilize high level forecasting (monthly, quarterly) within the same forecasting system and organizations.”